LCSB-BioCore/COBREXA.jl/README.md

 using COBREXA
 ```

-When using `COBREXA` for the first time it may take several minutes to load, due to precompilation of the source and dependencies, especially on a fresh Julia installation.
+When using `COBREXA` for the first time it may take several minutes to load, due to pre-compilation of the source code and dependencies, especially on a fresh Julia installation.

 ### Test the installation